Travel Documents Required

 We had a list of emergency contact numbers taped to our visor.

-When in Ethiopia we had a terrible accident but knew exactly where the phone contact number was and within 10 minutes of contacting the emergency number we were put in contact with the Canadian Consulate in Addis Abba, Ethiopia, who assisted and advised us.
+When in Ethiopia we had an accident but knew exactly where the phone contact number was and within 10 minutes of contacting the emergency number we were put in contact with the Canadian Consulate in Addis Abba, Ethiopia, who assisted and advised us.
 We were extremely grateful for all their advice and assistance.

 For more information go to